anmeisel/permacomputing-club/README.md

 ### Client-side JavaScript:

-Separate JS file for any browser functionality
+Separate JS files are in the `public/js` directory for any browser functionality
-Loaded at the bottom of the page for better performance

 ### Content Rendering:

-Text content is rendered as Markdown for rich formatting Link descriptions also support Markdown formatting Images and other content types are rendered appropriately
+Text content is rendered as Markdown for rich formatting

+Link descriptions also support Markdown formatting

+Images and other content types are rendered appropriately

+Please check `scripts/template.ts` to see how are.na content is rendered into the `views` templates

 ## Customisation

 You can easily modify:

-The HTML structure by editing template files
+-   The HTML structure by editing template files
-The styling by editing CSS files
+-   The styling by editing CSS files
-Add interactive features by updating the JavaScript file
+-   Add interactive features by updating the JavaScript file
+-   Please discuss any proposed improvements or additions that go beyond basic styling or client-side functionality with the rest of the group before proceeding

 ### Adding packages

 If you want to add any additional packages, you can:

 `npm install package-name --save`

 And for development dependencies:

 `npm install package-name --save-dev`